dilsonjlrjr/slim3-annotation/README.md

 ```

 A route can incorporate several middlewares.
-How to create a middleware is available in the Slim framework documentation.
-[Middleware](http://www.slimframework.com/docs/objects/router.html#route-middleware)
+How to create a middleware is available in the [Slim framework documentation: Middleware](http://www.slimframework.com/docs/objects/router.html#route-middleware).